uofajillian/edx-documentation/en_us/xblock/source/concepts/children.rst

 This allows the runtime to store, access, and modify the structure of a course without incurring the overhead of the XBlock code itself.

-XBlock children are not implicitly available to their parnets.
+XBlock children are not implicitly available to their parents.
 The runtime provide the parent XBlock with a list of child XBlock IDs.
 The child XBlock can then be loaded with the ``get_child()`` function.
 Therefor the runtime can defer loading child XBlocks until they are actually required.